Mr. Monopoly: History

 Between 1985 and 2008, the character appeared in the second "O" in the word Monopoly as part of the game's logo.
 More recently, he is depicted over the word "Monopoly", drawn in a 3-D style, extending his right hand.
 However, he no longer appears uniformly on every Monopoly game box.

-In 1988, Orbanes published the first edition of his book The Monopoly Companion.
-In the book, all of the characters that appear on the Monopoly board or within the decks of cards received a name.
-Uncle Pennybags' full name was given as Milburn Pennybags, the character "In Jail" is named "Jake, the Jailbird", and the police officer on Go to Jail is named "Officer Mallory".
+In 1988, Orbanes published the first edition of his book The Monopoly Companion, sections of which are presented as rare interviews with the mascot character.
+Orbanes refers to him as "Milburn Pennybags" and "The Rich Uncle", and some of the other characters that appear on the Monopoly board or within the decks of cards are also given names: the character "In Jail" is named Jake the Jailbird, and the police officer on Go to Jail is Edgar Mallory.
+(In the 1999 second edition of book, the character is instead referred to as "Mr. Monopoly".)

+The 1990 Monopoly Jr. board game names its "free parking" square as "Uncle Pennybags' Loose Change".

-In 1999, Rich Uncle Pennybags was renamed Mr. Monopoly.
-That year, a Monopoly Jr. CD-ROM game was released in cereal boxes as part of a General Mills promotion.
+In 1999, Parker Brothers renamed the character from Rich Uncle Pennybags to Mr. Monopoly.
+That same year, a Monopoly Jr. CD-ROM game was released in cereal boxes as part of a General Mills promotion.
 It introduced Mr. Monopoly's niece and nephew, Sandy and Andy.

-According to the book, Monopoly: The World's Most Famous Game & How It Got That Way and The Monopoly Companion, Mr. Monopoly has a second nephew named Randy, although the Monopoly Companion mistakenly refers to Sandy as a boy.
+According to the book, Monopoly: The World's Most Famous Game & How It Got That Way and The Monopoly Companion, Mr. Monopoly has a second nephew named Randy, although the Monopoly Companion refers to Sandy as a boy.
 Monopoly: The World's Most Famous Game & How It Got That Way also states that Mr. Monopoly has a wife named Madge.
 He is named as the sixth richest fictional character in the 2006 Forbes Fictional 15 list on its Web site and the ninth richest in 2011.